-This guide was written by District Judge Gareth Webb, Amy Finnimore Trauma-Informed Practitioner, Cathryn Blyth from Voices and Emma Whewell from the University of the West of England.
+This guide was written by District Judge Gareth Webb, Amy Finnimore, Trauma-Informed Practitioner, Cathryn Blyth from Voices and Emma Whewell from the University of the West of England.

 Thanks are given to the service users who contributed to its production.
-We further thank Saoirse Harris from Unity Street Chambers, Joanna Lucas of Albion Chambers, Zoey White of St John's Chambers, Melody Brown of Henriques Griffiths Solicitors, Amayi Hampson of Lyons Davidson Solicitors and Catherine Haworth of Watkins Solicitors who all commented and assisted greatly.
+We further thank Keeping Bristol Safe Partnership DASV Forum Members, Saoirse Harris from Unity Street Chambers, Joanna Lucas of Albion Chambers, Zoey White of St John's Chambers, Melody Brown of Henriques Griffiths Solicitors, Amayi Hampson of Lyons Davidson Solicitors and Catherine Haworth of Watkins Solicitors who all commented and assisted greatly.
 The responsibility for its accuracy lies with the writers.

-Design of document by Elizabeth Katherine Townson.
+Design of this document was by Elizabeth Katherine Townson.